DaoCloud/DaoCloud-docs/docs/en/install/install-dce.md

             If failed to import the image, the failure will be skipped and the script will continue to run.
             The failure log will be recorded in the `import_image_failed.list` file.

-    - If no any registry, copy the offline package to each node in your cluster and load it by running `docker load/nerdctl load`.
+    - If no any registry, copy the air-gap package to each node in your cluster and load it by running `docker load/nerdctl load`.

         ```shell
-        # Specify the folder to unzip the offline package
+        # Specify the folder to unzip the air-gap package
         export OFFLINE_DIR=$(pwd)/offline
         # Load the image
         ./utils/offline_image_handler.sh load